ets666/ets666-tool/README.md

 * Fix all vehicles and trailers
 * Fill up all vehicles
 * Choose a listed job to sync
-* Move truck to the starting place
+* Teleport to the starting place

 ## Compability
-1.46 & ProMods Europe + Middle East 2.63
+1.47

 ## How to Use
 * Preparation: Start the game --> Choose the profile you want to modify --> Edit --> Disable 'Use Steam Cloud'